datadrivenag/hackathon/workbench.md

 ### Visualization tools (Xpra)
 The "Visualization Tools" application provides a no-frills Linux remote desktop environment to use desktop applications such as QGIS and Panopoly.
 This is based on the OpenBox Linux distribution.
 All applications are launched via xterm and accessed via the Xpra HTML5 client.
-While this is in some ways convenient, there are many limitations (such as inability to copy-paste).
+While this is in some ways convenient, there are many limitations (such as slow click response and inability to copy-paste).
+However, it can be convenient when you have no other alternative.
 The following video demonstrates how to launch QGIS via the browser and load sample GeoTIFFs.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6UYWpS9lzxs" target="_blank"><img src="http://img.youtube.com/vi/6UYWpS9lzxs/0.jpg"  alt="Using Workbench" width="240" height="180" border="10" /></a>

+### BETYdb
+The TERRA-REF system uses [BETYdb](https://terraref.gitbooks.io/terraref-documentation/content/user/using-betydb.html) to manage and provide access phenotype and agronomic data, including plot locations and other geolocations of interest (e.g. fields, rows, plants).
+The primary BETYdb instance is accessible via web and API at https://terraref.ncsa.illinois.edu/bety/.
+A snapshot of the underlying PostGIS database is available internally to the Workbench system and accessible using the PostgresSQL application or your favorite Postgres driver:

+* Host: bety.default
+* Port: 5432
+* Database Name: bety
+* Username: bety
+* Password: bety